© Martha Agwang

 The Project

-The project aims to restore the environment, which is under extreme pressure due to the influx of refugees and consequent high demand for forest products; promote green livelihood activities for both refugee and host communities through agroforestry, shea nut butter production, and beekeeping techniques; as well as introduction and promotion of alternative clean energy sources, and fuel-efficient technologies.
-The project also promotes rice establishments, maintains old woodlots, promotes household tree growing, strengthens agroforestry practices, and introduces energy-saving cookstoves and alternative energy sources like briquettes and heat-retaining baskets.
+The project aimed to restore the environment, which is under extreme pressure due to the influx of refugees and consequent high demand for forest products; promote green livelihood activities for both refugee and host communities through agroforestry, shea nut butter production, and beekeeping techniques; as well as introduction and promotion of alternative clean energy sources, and fuel-efficient technologies.
+The project also promoted rice establishments, maintained old woodlots, promoted household tree growing, strengthened agroforestry practices, and introduced energy-saving cookstoves and alternative energy sources like briquettes and heat-retaining baskets.

 The Change

-The project protects and restores the environment and natural resources while also promoting safe access to sustainable energy and green livelihoods.
-Out of all the activities, a key priority is the protection of existing woodlots established in previous years under UNHCR support, as well as the establishment of new ones.
-Another major focus is to increase the target population’s access to energy-efficient technologies and fuels for cooking through the provision of improved energy savings stoves.
-The action is geared towards reducing environmental degradation and pressure on natural resources as well as improving upon environmental sustainability, both of which continue to be major challenges in Uganda as a result of growing refugee and host populations.
+The project protected and restored the environment and natural resources while also promoting safe access to sustainable energy and green livelihoods.
+Out of all the activities, a key priority was the protection of existing woodlots established in previous years under UNHCR support, as well as the establishment of new ones.
+Another major focus was to increase the target population’s access to energy-efficient technologies and fuels for cooking through the provision of improved energy savings stoves.
+The action was geared towards reducing environmental degradation and pressure on natural resources as well as improving upon environmental sustainability, both of which continue to be major challenges in Uganda as a result of growing refugee and host populations.

-Through the restoration efforts, the project seeks to restore and improve the vegetation cover, as well as contribute to climate change mitigation.
-Improved agricultural productivity as a result of soil fertility restoration, and increased access to land by refugees for crop production.
+Through the restoration efforts, the project sought to restore and improve the vegetation cover, as well as contribute to climate change mitigation.
+The end goal was improved agricultural productivity as a result of soil fertility restoration, and increased access to land by refugees for crop production.

 The Results

-Over 4,833,000 tree seedlings have been planted since 2019 in woodlots and households, the woodlots have been maintained and gap-filled through the approaches of Cash for Work and agroforestry.
-The establishment and maintenance of new and existing woodlots provides various environmental, economic, and social benefits including Timber production, Carbon Sequestration, Biodiversity restoration and support, Soil conservation, provision biomass for cooking, Community engagement, and support among others.
-The project also promotes rice production amongst 362 farmers and 1 institution.
+Over 4,833,000 tree seedlings have been planted since 2019 in woodlots and households.
+The woodlots have been maintained and gap-filled through the approaches of Cash for Work and agroforestry.
+The establishment and maintenance of new and existing woodlots provides various environmental, economic, and social benefits including timber production, carbon sequestration, biodiversity restoration and support, soil conservation, provision of biomass for cooking, as well as community engagement among others.
+The project also promoted rice production amongst 362 farmers and 1 institution.
 This has contributed to increased food security, improved livelihoods as well as creation of employment (green livelihoods).

 Title: Protection and Restoration of the Environment & Promotion of Safe Access to Sustainable Energy and Green Livelihoods in Refugee and Host Communities in the Districts of Yumbe, Terego, Madi Okollo, Kiryandongo and Kampala.